stevebauman/eloquent-table/README.md

     "stevebauman/eloquenttable": "dev-master"

 Include the service provider in your `app.php` config file:

+    /*
-    'Stevebauman\EloquentTable\PaginationServiceProvider', //Replace the current Pagination Service Provider if you need it 'Stevebauman\EloquentTable\EloquentTableServiceProvider',
+    * Replace the current Pagination Service Provider if you use Pagination on
+    * your models
+    */
+    'Stevebauman\EloquentTable\PaginationServiceProvider',
+    'Stevebauman\EloquentTable\EloquentTableServiceProvider',

 ###Usage